isomerpages/nyp-sirs/_digital-programmes/5t-omni-commerce-retail.md

 <p>Applying real-time analytic tools, building a highly integrated supply chain, creating effective Omni-commerce
 marketing campaigns are some of the considerations in developing an effective Omni-commerce strategy.</p>

-<p>Suitable for C-level Executives, General Managers, Heads of Technology/IT, Marketing & Business Development, Heads of
-Delivery, Technologists, and Innovation Managers.</p>

 <h4>Outline</h4>